The General Auto Insurance Pros And Cons

 - Comprehensive coverage: Covers damage to your vehicle caused by other sources, such as weather

-- Collision: Covers your vehicle’s damages during an accident
+- Collision: Covers your vehicle’s damages after an accident

 - Uninsured/underinsured motorist coverage: Covers costs if the at-fault motorist is uninsured or underinsured